Thank you for supporting Redroad Outreach!

-This story is a practical illustration of how we can unknowingly hinder our healing in the very presence of our Healer.
-If the man had been too afraid to do as Jesus insructed, he would have inadvertently rejected the miralce of restoration.
+This story is a practical illustration of how we can unknowingly hinder our own healing in the very presence of our Healer.
+If the man had been too afraid to do as Jesus instructed, he would have inadvertently rejected the miracle of restoration.

 The early church recognized the phrase: stretch out your hands as a prelude to death by crucifixion.This is serious business.
 When the man stretched out his hand to receive restoration, he died to the belief that it was unlawful to be healed on the Sabbath.
 Jesus killed two legalistic birds with one stone that day.

 The Pharisees relied on their laws for protection--and healing.
-Rules made them feel safe and in control.
+Rules made them feel powerful and in control.
 It's human nature to attempt to create and control our own restoration.
-Healing from abuse and truamatic betrayal is frightening and painful.
-But when quick emotional fixes take the place of trusting God's instruction, we refuse our own repair.
+Healing from abuse and traumatic betrayal is frightening and painful.
+But when quick emotional fixes take the place of obedience to God, we refuse our own repair.